-SGOL: We Lock In Some Profits
+SGOL: We Lock In Some Profits (NYSEARCA:SGOL)

 SGOL trades at its highest on the year, having gained 3% so far this month and 15% so far this year.

-Specs continue to liquidate and ETF investors continue to accumulate.
+Specs continue to liquidate, and ETF investors continue to accumulate.

 We are cautious on SGOL over the next month for two reasons.
-First, US real rates could rebound as the US economy re-opens for business.
+First, US real rates could rebound as the US economy reopens for business.
 Second, the seasonality is unfriendly.

 We remain bullish over the long run, expecting SGOL to reach an all-time high late in 2020/early in 2021.